NETWAYS/gitlab-training/day1/03_Basics/03_Changes.md

 !SLIDE supplemental exercises
 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Add a new README.md file

-## Objective: Add a new README.md file to the current change index
+## Objective: Add a new README.md file to the current change area
 ****

 * Add a new README.md file